Who is a Campmaster?

 A Campmaster is an adult Scouter who uses his/her experience, training, and knowledge of the Scouting program to help both Scouts and their adult leaders develop skills in the outdoors.
 This program is an excellent opportunity for leaders who love the outdoors, and love to work with Scouts of any age.

 - Be a registered BSA adult at least 21 years of age or older.

-- Be fully trained in both Boy Scout and Venturing Youth Protection as well as Weather and Program Safety, and have a general understanding of the Guide to Safe Scouting
+- Be fully trained in BSA Youth Protection as well as Weather Hazard and Program Safety, and have a general understanding of the Guide to Safe Scouting

 - Be familiar with the property of Camp William B. Snyder

 - Be willing to be “first in – last out” for at least two weekends a year at Camp William B. Snyder in Haymarket, VA

 A Campmaster agrees to be at Camp from Friday evening through Sunday morning of their assigned weekends.
 They are responsible for the checking in / checking out of units for the weekends they agree to be on duty.
 Much of the Campmaster’s job is answering questions.
 The Campmaster is on property to be a resource for our guests to make their stay at Camp William B. Snyder more enjoyable.
 They are also asked to assist the Camp Ranger as needed.